 Fall Events in the Berkshires

 The Berkshires.org website is a great planning tool for a vacation to the region, and it highlights many of the activities going on throughout the year.
 There’s something special about each season in the Berkshires, but autumn is arguably the most beautiful as the foliage brightens the landscape.
-Here are some of the fall events coming up in the Berkshires this year:

 Have you been to the Berkshires?
 My family will be returning for a winter visit this year, so I’d love to know your favorite restaurants in the area!
 Please share in the comments.